Embodyment

 Embodyment was a Christian rock band from Arlington, Texas.
-The group formed in 1992 and were first known by the name Supplication where they originally played death metal, later turning to deathcore with the release of their debut album Embrace the Eternal, which in turn is credited as one of the earliest deathcore releases of all time.
-Following their debut full-length the band would completely abandon all their extreme metal elements thereafter, pursuing instead an alternative rock style with their album The Narrow Scope of Things and subsequently became lighter with each proceeding album.
+The group formed in 1992 and were first known by the name Supplication where they originally played death metal.
+The band changed its style for its debut album Embrace the Eternal, which is credited as one of the earliest deathcore releases.
+Following their debut full-length the band would completely abandon all their extreme metal elements thereafter, pursuing instead an alternative rock/nu metal style with their album The Narrow Scope of Things and subsequently became lighter with each proceeding album.

 The band frequently performed shows with touring acts such as Living Sacrifice, Zao, Training for Utopia, P.O.D. and No Innocent Victim.

 History

 Embodyment started out as a death metal band known as Supplication, with the lineup of Andrew Godwin on lead guitars, Jason Lindquist on vocals, Kevin Donnini on bass, and Jason Donnini on drums.
 However, quickly thereafter, Jason Domini quit the band and ran away from home.
 Lindquist knew Mark Garza from school and asked him to play drums.
 Garza joined the band with the stipulation that his friend Taylor Smith joined the band on rhythm guitars and vocals.
 After recording their debut demo, Persistent Sin, the band changed their name to Embodyment.
 Smith would leave the band with Kris McCaddon joining on as vocalist.

 The band had the opportunity to play with bands such as Living Sacrifice, P.O.D., No Innocent Victim, Zao, and Focal Point by this time.
 The band had recorded and released their second demo known as Corrosion of the Flesh.
-A self-titled demo would be released soon there after.
+A self-titled demo would be released soon thereafter.
 Jason Stinson of Overcome showed Brandon Ebel of Tooth & Nail Records the band's demo, which led to their signing.

 They signed to Solid State Records in 1997 for their debut album, Embrace the Eternal, where they switched to a deathcore style.
 The album contains mostly new material but also new versions of a couple of the old demos.
-Solid State later distributed a collection of the early Embodyment death metal demos titled [1993-1996] in addition to releasing a previously unreleased track by the band called “Halo of Winter” on the label’s compilation album, “This Is Solid State Vol. I”.
+Solid State later distributed a collection of the early Embodyment death metal demos titled [1993-1996] in addition to releasing a previously unreleased track by the band called “Halo of Winter” on the label's compilation album, “This Is Solid State Vol. I”.

 After kicking vocalist Kris McCaddon out, Sean Corbray joined the band and introduced a markedly different vocal style to the band, evidenced on the followup to Embrace the Eternal, titled The Narrow Scope of Things.
 This album was the band's first step away from any of the heavier metal subgenres.
 Instead, their sound on the album was adjusted to alternative metal with hard rock influences and featured actual singing and some screamed vocal parts rather than any form of death metal vocals.